l2beat/l2beat/packages/backend/discovery/mode/ethereum/diffHistory.md

     +++ description: None
       descriptions.0:
 -        "Used to bridge ERC-721 tokens from L1 to L2"
-+        "Used to bridge ERC-721 tokens from L1 to L2."
++        "Used to bridge ERC-721 tokens from host chain to this chain."
     }
 ```